 - offence-specific criminogenic programs to directly address criminogenic needs and reduce the risk of reoffending.
-Programs include the Adolescent Violence Intervention Program (AVIP-2), the Male Adolescent Program for Positive Sexuality (MAPPS), Well Families (addressing family violence), Pathway to Change (addressing alcohol and other drugrelated offending) and On Track (a criminogenic motor vehicle-related offending program). - offence-related programs that provide an opportunity for young people to address general antisocial thinking and behaviours - alcohol and other drug programs that address harm minimisation and relapse prevention - psychosocial programs, which focus on improving personal skills and enhancing selfawareness, such as anger management, communication and healthy relationships - structured individual criminogenic interventions, which provide criminogenic supports for children and young people to prepare them for group treatment or when group treatment is not clinically recommended.
+Programs include the Adolescent Violence Intervention Program (AVIP-2) and the High Intensity Violence Intervention Program (HIVIP), the Male Adolescent Program for Positive Sexuality (MAPPS), a criminogenic motor vehicle-related offending program and a family violence program. - offence-related programs to manage the risk of reoffending, such as alcohol and other drug (AOD) harm reduction programs - psychosocial programs, which focus on improving personal skills and enhancing self-awareness, such as anger management and healthy relationships - structured individual criminogenic interventions, which provide criminogenic supports for children and young people to prepare them for group treatment or when group treatment is not clinically recommended.

-Aboriginal Youth Justice Program
+Koori Youth Justice Program